U60NMTMiner/husky-mine-rescuer-n/README.md

 ```cd husky-mine-rescuer```
 Run the install script
 ```./scripts/install_packages.sh```
 Add the husky to your /etc/hosts, where {husky-ip} is the ip address of the husky.
 This is currently sent as a discord message on wifi startup.
+The ip address will change occasionally.
+Instead of running the following command, simply edit the /etc/hosts file to include the new ip.
 ```sudo bash -c "echo \"xxx.xxx.xxx.xxx    husky\" >> /etc/hosts"```
 Add to bashrc.
 Execute the following from inside the git repo folder
 ```echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc```